how to love your personas

 I was always interested in people.
 As a young acting student our professors would tell us to go out and observe people.
 “Just sit on a park bench” they would say, “and really notice.
 Pick someone and notice.
 How do they hold themselves?
 What are their mannerisms?
 What can you infer from it all?
 Could you play them?
 How are they like you?
 How are they different?
 Why?”
 I loved this activity.
 I still do it.
 Only now it's become more like a kind of peaceful meditation practice for me.
 A way to easily slip into a state of wonder and curiosity.
 People fascinate me.
 I love movies, plays, shows, books, all the ways we create characters in fiction, but we do it in our real lives too.

 We all have different people we ‘play’.
 Aspects of us that we bring forward or parts of us that we created to help us get through life.
 Psychologists call them ‘personas’.
-Some are clearly helpful, like the practice of creating alter egos to step into a state of focus and confidence like Beyonce’s Sasha Fierce or Kobe’s Black Mamba etc. Other ego states and personas may have become more unconscious.
-Some people can even get so deeply identified with their more unhelpful personas and spend so much time inhabiting them that they kind of take over.
+Some are clearly helpful, like the practice of creating alter egos to step into a state of focus and confidence like Beyonce’s Sasha Fierce or Kobe’s Black Mamba etc. Other ego states and personas may have become more unconscious and tend to have been created to cope with or avoid fear/anger/sadness etc in the past.
+Some people can get so deeply identified with their more unhelpful personas and spend so much time inhabiting them that they kind of take over.
 The down side of over-identifying with personas in this way is that people can get stuck.
-“I can’t change this is just ‘who I am” could be a common response if they get challenged.
-It makes sense though when you consider that these personas were likely created to keep them safe initially, perhaps to help avoid a scary or overwhelming feeling.
-Assuming zero bad intent on behalf of your (and other people’s) less-appealing parts is a great place to start from when befriending our personas.
+“I can’t change this is just who I am” could be a common response if challenged.
+But if change is wanted, assuming zero bad intent on behalf of your (and other people’s) less-appealing parts is a great place to start from.

-One thing I’ve learned in the last few years studying and working with people around personas too is that life gets a lot easier (and more fun) if you can embrace humility and manage to be curious about them - even better, amused by them.
+One thing I’ve learned in the last few years studying and working with people around personas too is that life gets a lot easier (and more fun) if you can embrace humility and manage to be curious about them - even better, be amused by them.
 Perhaps especially when they are getting in your way.
-Humility and playfulness can be a glittering path leading to wisdom, discernment and choice, The formula is: curious amusement over shame.
-If amusement is a bridge too far then start with something smaller like an energy of exploration..
+Humility and playfulness can be a glittering path toward wisdom, discernment and choice.
+The formula is; curious amusement over shame.
+If amusement is a bridge too far then start with something smaller, like a lightly-held energy of open-minded exploration.

-Why would I go against my own desires and relate to myself and people I love in ways that are almost certainly not going to get me the thing I am after?
+Why do I go against my own desires and relate to myself and people I love in ways that are almost certainly not going to get me the thing I am after?

 “Scientists have recently determined that it takes approximately 400 repetitions to create a new synapse in the brain—unless it is done with play, in which case, it takes between 10 and 20 repetitions.”